Kleiner Perkins Caufield & Byers

 Chairman and Chief Executive Officer

-Prior to joining AOL, Tim served as President of Google’s Americas Operations and served on the company’s operating committee.
-Prior to Google, he served as an executive of multiple Internet and media companies, including Snowball, Disney’s ABC/ESPN Internet Ventures, and Paul Allen’s Starwave Corporation.
-Tim also has started or co-founded multiple companies during his career including Associated Content (sold to Yahoo!) and Patch (sold to AOL).
+Prior to joining AOL, Tim served as President of Google's Americas Operations and served on the company's global operating committee.
+Prior to Google, Tim served as an executive of multiple internet and media companies, including Snowball, Disney's ABC/ESPN Internet Ventures, and Paul Allen's Starwave Corporation.
+Tim has started or co-founded multiple companies during his career.

 Founder, Federated Media

 John is also an entrepreneur, author and journalist.
 Best known for his work creating media properties, he was Chairman and CEO of Standard Media International (SMI), publisher of The Industry Standard and TheStandard.com.
 Prior to that, he was a co-founding editor of Wired magazine and Wired Ventures.

 Previously, John occupied the Bloomberg chair in Business Journalism for the Graduate School of Journalism at the University of California, Berkeley.
 John was a founding Board member of the Online Publishers Association and currently sits on the board of the Interactive Advertising Bureau.

 John’s honors and awards include: “Global Leader for Tomorrow” and “Young Global Leader” by the World Economic Forum in Davos, Switzerland; “Innovator – One of Ten Best Marketers in the Business” by Advertising Age; and one of the “Most Important People on The Web” by PC World.
 In 2005 he authored 'The Search: How Google and Its Rivals Rewrote the Rules of Business and Transformed Our Culture' (Penguin/Portfolio), an international bestseller published in more than 25 languages.
 His new book entitled ‘What We Hath Wrought’ is due out in 2013.